 Medicaid planning in Texas can be stressful and anxiety-inducing.
-There are innumerable guidelines to follow and multiple appointments to make.
-Plodding through the application process is enough to make you throw up your hands in defeat.
+There are innumerable guidelines to follow, countless documents to obtain, and multiple appointments to make.
+Plodding through the lengthy and convoluted application process is enough to make you throw up your hands in defeat.

 It doesn't have to be this way!

-Our comprehensive services are focused on helping families receive the Medicaid benefits they deserve.
+Seniors and their families need access to the Medicaid benefits they deserve, and our comprehensive services are aimed at meeting this need.
 We streamline the entire process, starting with an initial consultation and assessment.
 Then, we assist with obtaining Medicaid-required documentation and paperwork, fill out applications on your behalf, and act as a liaison with the State of Texas's Medicaid eligibility department.
 We'll be right by your side until you receive your official approval.

 Ready to apply for Medicaid in Texas?
 We can help!